Nagaoka spin-valley ordering in silicene quantum dots: Results and discussion

 \subsubsection{Nagaoka valley ordering}

-The three-electron spectrum is given in Fig. \ref{3els}(a) as calculated with the tight-binding approach and in Fig. \ref{3els}(b) as obtained with the finite-element method.
-The results of the atomistic and continuum approaches agree very well up to a relative shift of the entire spectra on the energy scale of a few meV.
+The three-electron spectrum is given in Fig. \ref{3els}(a) (TB) and in Fig. \ref{3els}(b) (FEM).
+The results of the two approaches agree very well up to a relative shift of the entire spectra on the energy scale of a few meV.
 In the results of the atomistic approach we plot the energy levels with colors indicating the total spin $z$ or $x$ component.
-On the energy levels calculated with finite-element modeling we mark by the color of the lines the total valley isospin component for the three electrons.
+On the energy levels calculated with FEM we mark by the color of the lines the total valley isospin component for the three electrons.